-Children take part in daily guided reading sessions, as well as regular spelling, punctuation and grammar practice and reading comprehension activities.
+Children take part in daily reading activities, as well as regular spelling, punctuation and grammar practice.
 In Key Stage 2, pupils are expected to read 5 times a week at home.
 Wherever possible we encourage children to use and apply their learning in other areas of the curriculum.

 Phonics and reading schemes

 Click here to find out more about the phonics and reading schemes we are using at Hartley Primary Academy.

 Have a look at these reading ‘roads’ which offer a route of progression within genres.
 The simplistic idea is that the top of the road is suitable for KS1 all the way down to the bottom which is suitable for KS3.

 Don’t forget to explain to your children that on roads you can always reverse if you want to!
 A good book is a good book, no matter what age it’s aimed at.